Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: Testing whether the Unit Overlap Assumption holds

 We are now ready to introduce our hypothesis test.
 In what follows, we will leverage the high-probability confidence interval of~\citet{agarwal2023adaptive} (\Cref{thm:adaptive-pcr}).
-Under~\Cref{ass:lsi2}, we can apply~\Cref{thm:adaptive-pcr} out-of-the-box to estimate $\mathbb{E} [\Bar{y}_{i,pre''}]$ using the first $T_0/2$ time-steps as the pre-intervention period and the next $T_0/2$ time-steps as the post-intervention period. \paragraph{Non-Asymptotic Hypothesis Test.} Consider the hypothesis that the~\ref{ass:overlap} is not satisfied for a test unit $n$. \begin{enumerate} \item Using donor units $\cI$ and test unit $n$, compute $\widehat{\E}[\Bar{y}_{n,pre''}]$ via the PCR method of~\Cref{app:pcr}. \item Let $\alpha(\delta)$ be the confidence bound given in~\Cref{thm:pcr-concentration} such that
+Under~\Cref{ass:lsi2}, we can apply~\Cref{thm:adaptive-pcr} out-of-the-box to estimate $\mathbb{E} [\Bar{y}_{i,pre''}]$ using the first $T_0/2$ time-steps as the pre-intervention period and the next $T_0/2$ time-steps as the post-intervention period.